limetext/lime/README.md

 If you want to help us build Lime, great!
 We'd love your help.
 See [here](https://github.com/limetext/lime#contributing) for how you could be most useful.

-This project is not yet ready for daily use, and we currently lack the resource to support users.
-If you are in need of help building, running, or otherwise using Lime, try the [wiki](https://github.com/limetext/lime/wiki/_pages) or your search engine of choice.
+This project is not yet ready for daily use, and we currently lack the resources to support users.
+If you need help building, running, or otherwise using Lime, try the [wiki](https://github.com/limetext/lime/wiki/_pages) or your favorite search engine.
 If you still need help, consider opening an issue in [limetext/support](https://github.com/limetext/support).
 Issues opened in this project that don't relate to bugs or improvements will be closed.

 Your help is needed to move the project forward!
 Claim an [issue](https://github.com/limetext/lime/issues) and submit a pull request!